patrick-llgc/Learning-Deep-Learning/talk_notes/state_of_gpt_2023/state_of_gpt_2023.md

 ![](media/image009.jpg)

 This Shakespeare toy model seems to use letters as tokenization, as many words are not in standard vocabulary in modern English.
+The model learns about words, spaces and punctuations.

 ![](media/image010.jpg)

 Just in terms of predicting the next token, the model is forced to understand a lot about the structure of the text and different concepts.

+Starting with GPT-1, base models can be finetuned into multiple downstream tasks.

 ![](media/image011.jpg)

+Starting with GPT-2, prompting has repalced finetuning as the mainstream way to interact with a LLM.

 ![](media/image012.jpg)